×

 When we asked people what advice they would give someone preparing to move to Kefalonia, they said:

 "Kefalonia is a beautiful island known for its stunning beaches, charming villages, and rich history.
 Before moving there, expats should be aware of several important factors.
 Firstly, the official language is Greek, and while English is widely spoken in tourist areas, it may not be as common in more rural or residential areas.
 Therefore, learning some basic Greek phrases can be beneficial.
 The cost of living in Kefalonia is generally lower than in many other European countries, but it's important to budget for expenses such as rent, utilities, groceries, and healthcare.
 The healthcare system in Greece is a mix of public and private providers.
 Expats are advised to secure comprehensive health insurance to cover any medical needs.
 The island has a Mediterranean climate with hot, dry summers and mild, wet winters.
 It's important to prepare for this, especially if you're coming from a cooler climate.
 Public transportation on the island is limited, so having a car can be very useful.
 However, the roads can be narrow and winding, so it's important to be a confident driver.
 The pace of life in Kefalonia is slower than in many other places, which can be a big adjustment for some people.
 It's important to embrace this slower pace and the laid-back lifestyle of the island.
 The Greek people are known for their hospitality, and Kefalonia is no exception.
 However, it's important to respect the local customs and traditions.
-Finally, while Kefalonia is generally a safe place to live, it's always important to take basic safety precautions, such as locking your home and car, and being aware of your surroundings," explained one expat living in Kefalonia, Greece.
+Finally, while Kefalonia is generally a safe place to live, it's always important to take basic safety precautions, such as locking your home and car, and being aware of your surroundings," remarked one expat in Kefalonia, Greece.

 How do I find a place to live in Kefalonia?